 \section{Discussion and Conclusions}

 Our experiments reveal that current featurization methods, such as SAEs and sparse probes, show strong disentanglement when measured via correlational and representational evaluation metrics (\S\ref{sec:exp_identifiability}).
 Further analyses reveal that any failures in identifiability are usually due to the existence of many features for one concept, and not due to entanglement of concepts in individual features (\S\ref{sec:exp_dcies}).
 We also observe improvements in sparsity and disentanglement over the native neuron-based representation space of a model.

 Even so, steering experiments reveal that entanglement in the output space can be widespread (\S\ref{sec:exp_steer_heatmap}, \ref{sec:multisteer}), even when correlational measures of disentanglement suggest otherwise.
 This extends findings from \citet{arad2025saesgoodsteering} to a multi-concept evaluation setting: disentangled input representations do not imply selective manipulability.

 Despite the non-selectivity of features and non-independence of concepts during steering, most feature pairs demonstrate negligible interaction effects (\S\ref{sec:multisteer}) and operate over disjoint subspaces.
-This implies that when features achieve the \emph{form} of separation---that is, that the cosine similarity of the subspaces on which they act is approximately zero---it does not necessarily imply that their \emph{functional roles} are non-interacting.
-This suggests that mechanistic interpretability studies aiming to establish the independence of two mechanisms cannot settle for establishing that subspaces or circuits do not interact; one must establish independence by observing the output behaviors of a system before and after interventions to those mechanisms.
+This implies that when features achieve the \emph{form} of separation---that is, that they have no non-linear interactions in the activation spaces they correspond to---this does not necessarily imply that their \emph{functional roles} are non-interacting.
+This suggests that interpretability studies aiming to establish the independence of two mechanisms cannot settle for establishing that their subspaces or circuits do not interact; one must establish independence by observing the output behaviors of a system before and after interventions to those mechanisms.
 This could imply that circuit overlap is a poor proxy for mechanistic independence (or at least that it is not sufficient).
 It could also imply that featurizers that optimize for feature orthogonality may not actually be recovering independent mechanisms.
 Future work could focus on designing methods that directly optimize for counterfactual independence; for example, causal abstraction \citep{geiger_causal_2024} may provide a strong foundation for disentangling concept representations such that independence across concept representations is maximized.

-One dimension is not sufficient, even with methods with strong sparsity regularizers.
-This may imply that the intrinsic dimensionalities of the concepts themselves are greater than one.
-Given the variance of scientific domains or positive sentiment, this would not necessarily be surprising.
-It would be interesting for future work to investigate the relationship between causal independence metrics and the intrinsic dimensionality of feature representations---for example, using techniques like those of \citet{engels2025not}.
-Broadly speaking, more work is needed on methods for detecting, characterizing, and steering with multi-dimensional concepts.